Remembering Uncle Phil: The Green Beret Who Saved Me With His Heart

 “What, the bath?”
 I asked.

 “That and…well, soaking in the tub was great.
-But I could also hear your guitar through the door.
+But I could also hear your guitar through the wall.
 And it calmed me.
 Your playing was like magic.
 For a few minutes, all my burdens and pains melted away.
 I haven’t felt that relaxed in years!”

 I was stunned.
 I barely managed to mutter a faint “You’re welcome.”